Are you planning on getting, or going through, a divorce? If so, I can help you!

 A very important part of any family case is putting the best interests of the child (or children) first.
 That is my goal throughout negotiations and any litigation of your case.

 It has been my experience that parents who can work together to reach a mutual agreement on parenting responsibilities and parenting time have the best outcomes.
 Mutual agreement usually keeps a level of harmony throughout the family.
-However, when agreement isn’t possible, I will work zealously to represent my clients’ interests and fight to obtain their objectives.
+However, when agreement isn’t possible, as a dedicated Illinois divorce and child custody attorney, I will work zealously to represent my clients’ interests and fight to obtain their objectives.

-If you are planning on filing for divorce, or are already in divorce proceedings, contact me today for a free consultation.
-I know that the choice of a lawyer in a divorce matter is critical; through this consultation you can learn how I can help you.
+If you are planning on filing for divorce in Frankfort or the surrounding communities, or are already in divorce proceedings, contact me today for a free consultation.
+I know that the choice of a lawyer in a divorce matter is critical; through this consultation you can learn how I can use my years of experience as an Illinois divorce lawyer and child custody attorney to help you.

 Please call me at (708) 279-4050 or fill out this form for a FREE Consultation.